| || |

 Use caution when dealing with email and other forms of electronic communication

 - Avoid transmitting sensitive data via email and other insecure means of communication.
-If it is necessary to send sensitive data via insecure means, ensure that the data is encrypted..
-Computing Services provides information on its website on how to password protect and encrypt files.
+If it is necessary to send sensitive data via insecure means, ensure that the data is encrypted.
+Computing Services provides information on its website on email security.

 - Never provide your password or other sensitive information in an email or in a response to an email.
 A request to do so is likely a phishing attempt.